python-trio/trio/README.rst

      maybe as minimal extension to the existing thing, open_nursery(autoclose=False), only closes when cancelled?

-   - algorithm for WFQ ParkingLot:

-     if there are multiple tasks that are eligible to run immediately, then we want to wake the one that's been waiting longest (FIFO rule) otherwise, we want to wake the task that will be eligible to run first for each waiter, we know its entry time and its vtime we keep two data structures: one sorted by vtime, and one by entry time.
-Any given task is listed on *one* of these, not both! the vtime collection holds tasks that are not eligible to run yet (vtime in the future); the FIFO collection holds tasks that are eligible to run immediately (vtime in the past).
-     to wake 1 task:
-     - get the current vtime on the vclock
-     - look at the set of tasks sorted by vtime, and for all the ones whose vtime is older than the current vtime, move them to the FIFO queue
-     - pop from the FIFO queue
-     - unless it's empty, in which case pop from the vtime queue this is something like amortized O(N log N) to queue/dequeue N tasks.

-     HWFQ is... a much worse mess though, b/c a task could be eligible to run now but become ineligible before being scheduled :-(

    - according to the docs on Windows, with overlapped I/o you can still get WSAEWOULDBLOCK ("too many outstanding overlapped